searchspring/snap/docs/FINDER.md

 ```

 ### Middleware
-Finders support middleware to hook into various events using `use` and `on` methods.
+Finders support middleware to hook into various events using `plugin` and `on` methods.
 See [Search Middlewear](https://github.com/searchspring/snap/blob/main/docs/SEARCH.md) for usage.

 ### DomTargeter